-All three are very important as an anchoring location for the ligaments that help move, control and stabilize the foot and ankle.
+All three bones are essential for anchoring the ligaments that support movement, control, and stability in the foot and ankle.

-In this article, we look at how this fracture can be treated, how long it takes to recover, and what the symptoms of such a break are.
+In this article, we look at how to treat this fracture, how long it takes to recover, and the causes and symptoms of a trimalleolar fracture.

-As a trimalleolar fracture is considered unstable, doctors usually recommend surgery as treatment.
+As trimalleolar fractures are often unstable, a doctor will usually recommend surgery as treatment.

-Each fracture will have to be treated separately during the surgery.
+Each fracture will require a specific repair procedure during the surgery.

 Lateral malleolus fracture

-Firstly, the surgeon will realign the bone fragments, returning them to their normal position.
+Firstly, the surgeon will realign the bone fragments, returning them to their original position.

-Screws and metals plates, which are attached to the outer surface of the bone, will hold them in place.
+The surgeon will then attach screws and metals plates to the outer surface of the bone to hold them in place.

-In some cases, a screw or rod may be inserted inside the bone to keep the bone fragments together as they heal.
+For some people, the surgeon may insert a screw or rod inside the bone to keep the bone fragments together as they heal.

 Medial malleolus fracture

-Surgery on the medial malleoli can reduce the risk of the fracture not healing and allow the person to start moving their ankle earlier.
+Surgery on the medial malleoli can improve the chances of successful healing and allow the person to resume normal movement sooner.

-There will often be impaction of the ankle joint, which is when force drives one bone into the other.
-This may require bone grafting, which acts as a frame for new bone to grow on and can reduce the chance of a person developing arthritis.
+Sometimes, a medial malleolus fracture may result in impaction of the ankle joint, which is when force drives one bone into another.
+When this occurs, a surgeon may need to do a bone graft, which acts as a frame on which new bone can grow.
+Bone grafting can reduce the risk of arthritis.

-Bone fragments may be fixed using screws, plates, and wiring techniques.
+A surgeon can fix bone fragments using screws, plates, and wiring techniques.

 Posterior malleolus fracture

-There are different options for surgery.
-One option involves inserting screws running from the front to the back of the ankle or the other way round.
+There are different options for surgery on this malleolus.
+One option involves inserting screws that run from the front to the back of the ankle or the other way around.

-The other option involves placing plates and screws along the back of the shinbone.
+The other option involves fitting plates and screws along the back of the tibia.

-Immediate treatment will usually involve applying a splint to stabilize the ankle until the swelling goes down.
-A person may then be fitted with a short cast that can be replaced with smaller casts as the swelling continues to go down.
+Immediate treatment usually involves applying a splint to stabilize the ankle until the swelling reduces.
+The doctor may then fit a short cast that they replace with smaller casts as the swelling continues to go down.

-The person will need to have regular X-rays to ensure the ankle remains stable.
+The person will need regular X-rays to ensure the ankle remains stable.

 A person may not be able to put any weight on their ankle for around 6 weeks.
 After this time, they may be able to wear a removable brace as the ankle continues to heal.

 Often, a person will experience severe swelling around the fracture.
-This swelling can delay further surgery, cause blisters on the skin, increase the chance of infection, and delay the healing process.
+This swelling can affect recovery in the following ways:

-A trimalleolar fracture of the ankle can often be caused by high impact, such as from a sports or car accident.
+A trimalleolar fracture of the ankle often results from a high-impact injury, such as from a sport or car accident.
 However, a simple trip or fall can also cause the injury.

-A severe sprain can often feel the same as a break, but there are common symptoms for a fractured ankle:
+A severe sprain can often feel the same as a break, but the following are common symptoms for a fractured ankle:

 - immediate and severe pain

-- unable to put weight on the damaged ankle
+- an inability to put weight on the damaged ankle

-An ankle injury needs to be examined by a doctor.
-After going through a person's medical history, symptoms, and how the injury occurred, they will then perform a physical examination.
+An ankle injury needs prompt examination by a doctor.
+After going through a person's medical history and symptoms, as well as the events that led to the injury, the doctor will perform a physical examination.

-If the doctor suspects that there is a fracture, then they will carry out additional tests to gain more information.
-They include:
+If the doctor suspects a fracture, they will carry out additional tests to gain more information.
+Tests include:

-- Stress test: A special X-ray to see if surgery is required.
+- Stress test: This is a special X-ray to check whether surgery is necessary

-- Computed tomography (CT) scan: A CT scan further evaluates the injury.
+- A CT scan: This can help a doctor further evaluate the injury.
 It is particularly useful if the fracture has extended to the ankle joint.

-- Magnetic resonance imaging (MRI) scan: This test produces high-resolution images of the anklebones and soft tissue.
-It is useful for evaluating the ankle ligaments.
+- An MRI scan: This test produces high-resolution images of the anklebones and soft tissue.
+It can also help a doctor evaluate any damage to the ligaments.

-There are also some complications associated with ankle fractures.
-One complication is malunion, which occurs when the bones move and heal out of place.
+Some complications may develop due to ankle fractures.
+One complication is malunion, in which the bones move during recovery and are out of place after healing.

-Malunion is usually associated with nonsurgical treatment.
-It can make the ankle unstable and eventually lead to arthritis.
+Malunion usually only occurs after nonsurgical treatment.
+It can make the ankle unstable and may eventually lead to arthritis.